 This category is thankfully straightforward: a limited edition piece done in a non-standard colorway and marked as an artist’s proof.

 This is an artist’s proof of the same sculpture, done in a different colorway and marked as an AP.
 It is one of a kind.
-The sculpture was sold by Cybis Studio in 1993 for slightly more than twice the price of the standard color Lady Godiva being produced at that time.
+The sculpture was sold by Cybis Studio in 1993 for slightly more than twice the price of the standard color Lady Godiva that was still being produced at that time.
 It is possible that this is one of a kind.

 An AP of a limited edition sculpture such as this, which because of the different colorway is one of a kind, will always be valued much higher than any other type of variation.
 It will be more valuable than an AP that was done in the standard colorway, and also more valuable than an alternate colorway that is not marked AP (but the value difference there would lie only in the absence of an AP designation, which is the factor nudging the piece’s value somewhat lower).